Summary of Significant Accounting Policies

-The Company’s significant estimates and assumptions include the valuation of stock-based compensation instruments, recognition of revenue, the useful lives of long-lived assets, and income tax expense.
+The Company’s significant estimates and assumptions include the valuation of the Company’s common stock, the valuation of stock-based compensation instruments and the valuation of derivative financial instruments, the amortization of deferred financing costs, the useful lives of long-lived assets, and income tax expense.
 Some of these judgments can be subjective and complex, and, consequently, actual results may differ from these estimates.
 Although the Company believes that its estimates and assumptions are reasonable, they are based upon information available at the time the estimates and assumptions were made.
 Actual results could differ from those estimates.

 Research and Development

 Tax benefits are recognized only for tax positions that are more likely than not to be sustained upon examination by tax authorities.
 The amount recognized is measured as the largest amount of benefit that is greater than 50 percent likely to be realized upon settlement.
 A liability for “unrecognized tax benefits” is recorded for any tax benefits claimed in the Company’s tax returns that do not meet these recognition and measurement standards.
-As of December 31, 2016, no liability for unrecognized tax benefits was required to be reported.
+As of December 31, 2014, no liability for unrecognized tax benefits was required to be reported.
 The guidance also discusses the classification of related interest and penalties on income taxes.
 The Company’s policy is to record interest and penalties on uncertain tax positions as a component of income tax expense.
-No interest or penalties were recorded during the years ended December 31, 2016, 2015 and 2014.
-The Company files income tax returns with the United States and California governments.
+No interest or penalties were recorded during the years ended December 31, 2014 and 2013.

-Basic net loss per share is computed by dividing net loss available to common stockholders by the weighted average number of shares of common stock outstanding during the period.
+Basic net income (loss) per share is computed by dividing net income (loss) available to common stockholders by the weighted average number of shares of common stock outstanding during the period.
 Diluted earnings per share is computed using the weighted average number of common shares and, if dilutive, potential common shares outstanding during the period.
-Potential common shares consist of the incremental common shares issuable upon the exercise of stock options and warrants (using the treasury stock method), the vesting of restricted stock units (“RSUs”) and performance stock units (“PSUs”) and the enrollment of employees in the ESPP.
-The computation of diluted loss per share excludes potentially dilutive securities of 6,975,651, 4,994,425 and 3,261,360 for the years ended December 31, 2016, 2015 and 2014, respectively, because their inclusion would be antidilutive.
+Potential common shares consist of the incremental common shares issuable upon the exercise of stock options and warrants (using the treasury stock method), the vesting of restricted stock units (“RSUs”), the exercise and/or conversion of the Company’s convertible notes (using the if-converted method).
+The computation of diluted loss per share excludes potentially dilutive securities of 3,261,360 and 3,525,904 for the years ended December 31, 2014 and 2013, respectively, because their inclusion would be antidilutive.

-Potentially dilutive securities outlined in the table below have been excluded from the computation of diluted net loss per share because the effect of their inclusion would have been anti-dilutive.
+Potentially dilutive securities outlined in the table below have been excluded from the computation of diluted net income (loss) per share because the effect of their inclusion would have been anti-dilutive.